maritimeconnectivity/g1128-msr-service-specification/service-specification.md

     output from the input payload.
 -->

-Upon receiving a request to retrieve all registered instances, the service will access its database to locate, retrieve and package the Instance object that matches the provided ID.
+Upon receiving a request to retrieve a specific registered instances, the service will access its database to locate, retrieve and package the Instance object that matches the provided ID.
 If the ID is not located, for example because it has  been selected by mistake, then the service make that clear in the response generated.

 #### Operation parameters
 <!--